COVID-19 Financial Resources

 While it remains unclear how long this unprecedented situation will continue, we want to assure you that we are doing everything in our power to serve as a useful resource to you.
-We are all in this together.

-1. General Information about the virus:
+1. Information about the virus:

 The response to Coronavirus or COVID-19 is evolving rapidly as both state and local agencies ramp up public health infrastructure and release new protocols.
 The best resources to stay up to date are the California Department of Public Health’s webpage as well as the federal Centers for Disease Control and San Diego County Public Health.